ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 It allows configuring 3 items:
 1. Which WYSIWYG profile(s) must have Change Tracking buttons available or not.
-By clicking on the "enable tracked changes buttons" link, you add the 6 "Change Tracking" buttons.
+By clicking on the "enable tracked changes buttons" link, you add the 6 "Change Tracking" buttons to the WYSIWYG toolbar.
 2. The accessibility of "Change Tracking" buttons on the content **creation** forms;
 3. The activation of the change tracking on all WYSIWYG fields of the content **edit** forms.<br />
 **Note**: This setting overwrites the configuration of CKEditor LITE on which this module is based.